ANIMAL CONTROLDog Licensing

 When your dog is four months old it MUST BE LICENSED – it’s the LAW!
 In order to receive a license you must take your dog to a veterinarian who will give your dog a rabies shot.
 The veterinarian will then give you a RABIES CERTIFICATE.

 If your dog is altered (spayed/neutered) when you license him/her at four months of age you will receive a discount on the license fee ($24.00), ($12.00 for senior citizens 65 years or older with proof of age, or permanently disabled people), but you must provide a copy of your animal’s spay/neuter certificate (along with the rabies certificate).
 If your dog is not altered, then you will have to pay a higher fee ($96.00) until you have this procedure done.
+An additional $20 late fee applies if the license application is determined to be late.
 However, if you license your dog between four and six months of age you may be eligible for spay/neuter credit.
 For more information, please call 800-472-5609.

 How are Licensing Fees Established?